Austria to Spain – Part 3: France

 Menton

-Next we pass Monte Carlo on the hills above the rich and famous.
+Next, we passed Monte Carlo on the hills above the town of the rich and famous.

 Snapshot of Monte Carlo

-From there we drive along the coast: lots of traffic which annoys me more and more, appartment blocks everywhere, no parking without height control at 1,90 m.
-I get grumpy and regret my decision not to take the route via the Verdon canyon.
-After Cannes it finally gets better when we reach the Esterel Massif.
-We find a spot for a late lunch brake and the beautiful red rocks and natural landscape make me content again.
+From there we drove along the coast: lots of traffic which annoyed us more and more, apartment blocks everywhere, no parking without height control at 1,90 m.
+We got grumpy and regretted the decision not to take the route via the Verdon canyon.
+After Cannes, it finally got better when we reached the Esterel Massif.
+We found a spot for a late lunch brake and the beautiful red rocks and natural landscape made us content again.

 Esterel Massif